Stanford vs. Washington State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- In 50% of Washington State's games this season (3/6), the teams combined to score more than Saturday's total of 51.5.
+- Washington State and its opponents have combined to score more than 52.5 points in three of six games this season.

-- The combined points per game average of the two teams, 50.1, is 1.4 points fewer than Saturday's over/under.
+- Saturday's total is 2.4 points higher than the combined 50.1 PPG average of the two teams.

-- This contest's total is 0.3 points fewer than the 51.8 these two squads combine to give up per game in 2021.
+- This contest's total is 0.7 points greater than the 51.8 these two squads combine to allow per game this season.

-- The 51.5-point over/under for this game is eight points below the 59.5 points per game average total in Cougars games this season.
+- The 52.5-point total for this game is seven points below the 59.5 points per game average total in Cougars games this season.

 Stanford Stats and Trends

-- Stanford has played six games, with three wins against the spread.
+- In Stanford's six games this year, it has three wins against the spread.

-- The Cardinal covered the spread in their only game when favored by 2 points or more.
+- The Cardinal have been favored by 1.5 points or more once this season and covered the spread.

-- Stanford's games this year have hit the over on two of six set point totals (33.3%).
+- Stanford's games this year have gone over the point total two times in six opportunities (33.3%).

-- Stanford is 3-0 against the spread and 3-0 overall in games when it puts up more than 24.8 points.
+- Stanford is 3-0 against the spread and 3-0 overall this season when the team scores more than 24.8 points.

-- The Cardinal have five giveaways this season, while the Cougars have 13 takeaways .
+- This year, the Cardinal have five turnovers, eight fewer than the Cougars have takeaways (13).

 - Find the latest spread and moneyline odds for Stanford at SISportsbook.